Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 The 2 most common ways in which people become stubborn and how you can avoid them

-It happens to all of us, at times we can get stuck in our dealings and not even realise how we got to a dead end.
+It happens to all of us.
+At times, we can get stuck in our dealings and not even realise how we got to a dead end.

-It can be frustrating and it can affect our state.
-So after a few days of being stuck myself on a project I’ve been working on for a while I found a few ways to avoid getting stuck.
+It can be frustrating, and it can affect our state.
+So after a few days of being stuck myself on a project I’ve been working on for a while, I found a few ways to avoid getting stuck.

-The other day I was reading a book by Richard Bandler, one of the co-creators of NLP in which I found some insightful comments on how most people get stuck.
-The name of the book is Using your Brain for a Change and I personally found it a very empowering read.
+The other day I was reading a book by Richard Bandler, one of the co-creators of NLP, in which I found some insightful comments on how most people get stuck.
+The name of the book is Using your Brain for a Change, and I personally found it a very empowering read.

 Being Right or Certain

 The first way in which Bandler finds that people get stuck often is being right or certain of something.
-As he puts it ‘certainty is where people stop thinking and stop noticing’.
-Which in my experience does resonate.
-How many times have you felt so certain or right about something that you decide to shut down, and stop thinking?
+As he puts it “certainty is where people stop thinking and stop noticing”.
+Which, in my experience, does resonate.
+How many times have you felt so certain or right about something that you decide to shut down and stop thinking?

-It’s like having an argument with a loved one and solely because you are ‘right’ about your point of view, you completely shut down to any options, ideas or opinions that might be brought up in conversation, even to the point of acting stubbornly about your position only because you are ‘certain’ or ‘right’ about your point of view.
+It’s like having an argument with a loved one and solely because you are ‘right’ about your point of view, you completely shut down to any options, ideas, or opinions that might be brought up in conversation, even to the point of acting stubbornly about your position only because you are ‘certain’ or ‘right’ about your point of view.

 Instead of working at a higher logical level and finding an outcome that could have made both parties happy, he just shut down to anything I had to say because he was ‘right’.